 Variations

-You can also try coloring in your cylinder with soft pastels, water color paint or colored pencils.
+Color in your cylinder with soft pastels, watercolor paint, or colored pencils.

 Tips and tricks